A Day in the Magic Kingdom with Kids

 If you have preschoolers, stop at the Town Square Theater to start off the day meeting Mickey (as well as Disney's most popular princesses); then make your way down Main Street and head straight to Fantasyland.
 Tots will be wowed when they ride the Prince Charming Regal Carrousel, Dumbo the Flying Elephant, and the Many Adventures of Winnie the Pooh.
-Kids under the age of 8 will want to take a spin on the Mad Tea Party, ride the Seven Dwarfs Mine Train, and soar on the iconic Peter Pan's Flight.
+Kids under the age of 8 will want to take a spin on the Mad Tea Party, ride the Seven Dwarfs Mine Train (it has the longest line at the Magic Kingdom), and soar on the iconic Peter Pan's Flight.

 If your kids are 6 or older, start the day at Tomorrowland and brave Buzz Lightyear's Space Ranger Spin (younger kids will love this one, too) and Space Mountain.
 Then cool off a bit and catch the show at the Monsters, Inc. Laugh Floor.
 (Littler tykes like the Tomorrowland Indy Speedway, but there's not much else for them here, so skip it if you don't have a lot of time.)

 Grab lunch at Cosmic Ray's Starlight Café in Tomorrowland or the Columbia Harbour House in Liberty Square.